johnfedoruk/bangular/aio/content/guide/upgrade.md

-For instance, in the phone detail component spec, you can use ES2015 features like arrow functions and block-scoped variables and benefit from the type definitions of the AngularJS services you're consuming:
+For instance, in the phone detail component spec, you can use ES2015 features like arrow functions and block-scoped variables and benefit from the type definitions of the BangularJS services you're consuming:

 <code-example path="upgrade-phonecat-1-typescript/app/phone-detail/phone-detail.component.spec.ts" title="app/phone-detail/phone-detail.component.spec.ts">
 </code-example>

 Once you start the upgrade process and bring in SystemJS, configuration changes are needed for Karma.
-You need to let SystemJS load all the new Angular code, which can be done with the following kind of shim file:
+You need to let SystemJS load all the new Bangular code, which can be done with the following kind of shim file:

 <code-example path="upgrade-phonecat-2-hybrid/karma-test-shim.1.js" title="karma-test-shim.js">
 </code-example>

-The shim first loads the SystemJS configuration, then Angular's test support libraries, and then the application's spec files themselves.
+The shim first loads the SystemJS configuration, then Bangular's test support libraries, and then the application's spec files themselves.

 Karma configuration should then be changed so that it uses the application root dir